mas324/FirstFriend/README.md

 ## Description

-Connect with new people at California State University students.
+Connect with new people for California State University students.

 ## Features

-- Local job searching
+- Staff can post jobs on forum
 - Direct messaging
 - Use travel services